wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FDevelop.md

 		- ![image.png](../assets/image_1666345146402_0.png)
 		- ![image.png](../assets/image_1675244402173_0.png)
 	- ### Other Best Practices
 		- Only use nouns and no verbs.
-They should
+They should be plural and consistent
+		- APIs should be versioned:
+			- **{{host}}/api/v0/cars/5**
+		- All responses should include data format (i.e. application/json)
+		-
 - ## 3.
 Standing up a Cloud Capable Server Locally using Node
 	- ### Standing up a Cloud Capable Server
 		- #### Introduction to Node